 • Cave Cenotes – This type of cenote can be accessed via a land-level entrance.
 Once you make your way in, it opens up to an underground pool which can have both shallow and deep areas.
 Cenote Oxman, which I’ll tell you all about in this post, is a cave cenote, and so is Cenote Samulà.

 • Underground Cenotes – This type of cenote is the most difficult to reach as they are, in fact, underground.
 Only experienced divers can access underground cenotes.
-An example of underground cenote is the Pet Cemetery Cenote near Tulum.
+An example of an underground cenote is the Pet Cemetery Cenote near Tulum.

 This means that you should too.
 Please be responsible!
 Don’t litter the cenote, always take your trash back with you, and only apply biodegradable sunscreen before swimming in the cenote.